 Unit Testing Your Application

-Blueprint uses and to facilitate unit testing.
+Blueprint uses mochaarrow-up-right and superagentarrow-up-right to facilitate unit testing.
 The benefit to Blueprint approach is it allows you to run unit tests without needing a front-end, such as Postman, to exercise the Blueprint application.
-You can also use to implement the test oracle for each unit test.
+You can also use chaiarrow-up-right to implement the test oracle for each unit test.

 Using our current example, here is a simple unit test to check the GET /api/rentals.